Once you know how to make flower infused honey you'll have an affordable way to add the health benefits and beauty of flowers into your day with ease!

 The process is simple.

 1) You start by selecting your ingredients.
 Which edible flowers will you choose?
 And where is the best place to find them?
 Having your own edible flower garden is the best place to get your edible flowers, but you can also forage wild plants safety and sustainably, or buy them organic.
-I will link some suggestions below.
+Read my guide on where to buy fresh edible flowers, edible wildflowers to forage, or the best dried edible flowers, which are perfect for making honey if you can’t source them fresh or them in nature.

 3) You let flowers and herbs sit and infuse for 4-6 weeks in an airtight container.

-4) You strain your flowers and herbs from the honey and use however you'd like!
+4) You strain your flowers and herbs from the honey and use it however you’d like!

 Read my post on the best edible flowers to grow in your garden